-Members, Locals or members of the Provincial Executive may propose amendments to the Bylaws by submitting them in writing to the Executive Director by March 1 in any year a Provincial Council

-Meeting is to be held.
-The Executive Director shall review each proposed amendment to confirm it complies with the Constitution and shall on or before April 1 of that same year, publish the proposed amendments in Society publications and on the Society's website with the meeting notice.
+Members, Locals or members of the Provincial Executive may propose amendments to the Bylaws by submitting them in writing to the Executive Director by March 15 in any year a Provincial Council Meeting is to be held.
+The Executive Director shall review each proposed amendment to confirm it complies with the Constitution.
 A resolution to change the Bylaws shall require a two-thirds (2/3) majority vote of those Delegates present at the time the vote is held.